There's plenty we miss about Ireland but there's also plenty we can live without.

 11. People who can't drive on roundabouts

-Cows going out on a gap are more organised than cars at roundabouts in Ireland.
+Cows going out on a gap are more organized than cars at roundabouts in Ireland.
 The inside lane is the home only to the most adventurous of drivers, and indicators are a luxury many decide to do without.
-The French circumnavigate the Arc de Triumph on a daily basis, but rush hour at the Red Cow roundabout is utter bedlam.
+The French circumnavigate the Arc de Triumph on a daily basis, but the rush hour at the Red Cow roundabout is utter bedlam.

 12. Bank Debt

-Ireland debt is now €206 billion, and counting.
+Ireland debt is now €206 billion and counting.

 We can't just be happy for anyone.
-Whether it's our next-door neighbour getting a new car, or the lad down the road winning money in the lotto when they hadn't a bit of need for it.
+Whether it's our next-door neighbor getting a new car, or the lad down the road winning money in the lotto when they hadn't a bit of need for it.

 14. Kilkenny winning everything